 SCNAssimpScene contains all the transformed data, excluding the animation data, for which SCNAssimpAnimation is the container.
 The SCNAssimpScene generates the model SCNScene and animation SCNScene instances.
-The SCNScene+AssimpImport category also contains method to add the animation data in SCNScene to another SCNScene or 'SCNNode'
+The SCNNode+AssimpImport category contains method to add the animation.

 8.2 Generating the scene kit scene graph